 Desmodium ciliare reaches its northeastern limit in New York and Massachusetts.
 It extends west to Michigan, Missouri, and Kansas and south to Texas and Florida.

 Little-leaf Tick-trefoil is a perennial herb species of the pea or legume family (Fabaceae).
 It has erect stems from 0.4 to 1.0 meters tall, with long, spreading hairs.
 The clover-like leaves are compound, divided into 3 leaflets, and on petioles 2 to 10 mm long (and also spreading-hairy).
 The leaflets are 1.5 to 2.5 cm long, ovate-oblong to oval, blunt, and range from sparsely hairy to nearly glabrous.
 The flowers have the familiar "winged" shape of the pea family, and are 4-5 mm long (Gleason and Cronquist 1991).
 Their color may range from nearly purple to nearly white.
 The fruit separate into seeds covered with tiny, hooked hairs, well-dispersed by human socks and pant-legs.

 Stems with both leaves and flowers are needed to identify this species.

 Desmodium marilandicum has essentially glabrous leaves, and its petioles equal the lateral leaflets (1.2-2.7 cm long), while D. ciliare has pubescent leaves with the terminal leaflet longer than the petiole.

 Little-leaf Tick-trefoil flowers from mid-July to mid-September, and the fruits persist until the first frost.

-The time of year you would expect to find Little-leaf Tick Trefoil vegetative, flowering, and fruiting in New York.
+The time of year you would expect to find Hairy Small-leaved Tick Trefoil vegetative, flowering, and fruiting in New York.